The anatomy of a retweetable tweet in international development

 • Infographics based on your studies or on curated content.

 • Pictures from events (eg local campaigns; people running at your charity marathon; your experts showing an inspiring slide at a conference; people interacting during one of your conferences etc).

 • Glimpses of your latest publications.

 • Step by step construction of a home/school/water pipe/solar panel/toilet/cook stove; people working on a project.

 • Quotes of end-users, donors, volunteers, members, speakers.

-Just organise regular brainstorms to get those creative juices flowing.
+Make sure to organise regular brainstorms to get the creative juices flowing.

 4. Enjoy the power of video